glennhickey/progressiveCactus/README.md

 ### PBS/Torque Cluster Support

-In order to run on clusters with the PBS / Torque resource manager, change the `enablePBSTorque` variable at the bottom of the `submodules/include.mk` file from `no` to `yes` before running make in the instructions below (*functionality is still being tested and developed*)
+In order to run on clusters with the PBS / Torque resource manager, change the `enablePBSTorque` variable at the bottom of the `submodules/include.mk` file from `no` to `yes` before running make in the instructions below (*functionality is still being tested and developed.
+(UPDATE: DISABLED INDEFINITELY)*)

 ### Instructions
 In the parent directory of where you want Progressive Cactus installed: